The South East Market

 have high blood pressure

 What is Food Justice?

 Food Justice happens when communities are able to grow, sell, and eat healthy food.
 Food justice is one piece of social and racial justice.
 Food justice means we have food options that speak to the equitable future we want to see.

 What Makes the Market Equitable?

-Our food and products are sourced first by black and indigenous people of color and women.
-Additionally, our diligence to supporting businesses that respect environmental sustainability align The South East Market as the perfect place to shop for the ethical consumer.
+We source our products first from Black, brown, indigenous, local or womxn-led farms and businesses.
+Additionally, our diligence to supporting businesses that respect environmental sustainability align The South East Market as the perfect place to shop for the consumer activist.

 We are more than a grocery store.
 We employ programming that educates our community for resiliency.
 We are in the business of building wealth for groups that have experienced systemic oppression.

 It's hard work to do within the trying climate of west michigan for bipoc (Black, indigenous people of color) and women. however, we believe that through the power of intentional communities and radical sharing we will see change in our corner on earth.

 We already have.